Mercy-Njoroge/instagram-clone/README.md

 * Follow other users and see their pictures on my timeline.
 * Like a picture and leave a comment on it.

+## Setup/Installation Requirements
+- Clone the repo locally
+- once cloned, cd into the INSTA-CLONE folder
+- Run command pip install -r requirements.txt to install all dependencies and packages
+- Create a new file .env to house enviroment variables
+- Create a virtual evnitoment and activate it
+- To run the app type python3.6 manage.py runserver
+ - Link to deployed page: [INSTA-CLONE](k-myinsta.herokuapp.com/)

+ ## Testing
+ with the virtual enviroment active,run  ./manage.py test

 ## Technologies Used

 * Python3.6